alphagov/govwifi-product-page/README.md

 To make the site viewable in your browser:

+- npm install
 - `make serve`
 - Open your browser and go to http://localhost:4567

+All changes now made to the pages you've checked out are visible with a simple browser refresh (F5)

 ## Contributing